FabianVolkers/homepage/README.md

 ## Deployment

 The app is running live at [fabianvolkers.com](https://fabianvolkers.com).
 The Django app is running as a service inside a Docker Swarm, in a stack with a postgres database container and an nginx container for serving media and static files.
 On top of that, load balancing and proxying is handled by a Traefik instance inside the Swarm.
-Monitoring is setup using the django metrics exporter for prometheus.
-Prometheus and Grafana run inside the same swarm currently, due to the lack of financial resources for more servers.
-I'm also planning to connect it to my elastic instance.

 ![](.github/.media/deployment-architecture.png)

 ## Run the App